michalporeba/fluttery/state/README.md

 There are more approaches to state management influter and they are [well described on flutter.dev](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options).
 Wider flutter architectures are [presented on fluttersamples.com](https://fluttersamples.com/)

+Other implementations look exactly the same, so probably the six above will be enough for visual representation.

 # Implementations

 &nbsp;